gordicaleksa/pytorch-neural-style-transfer-johnson/README.md

 1. content images default dir: `/data/content-images/`
 2. model binaries default dir: `/models/binaries/`

 So all **you** got to do is place images and models there and you can use them.
+Output will be dumped to `/data/output-images/`.

 After you run resource_downloader.py script binaries dir will be pre-populated with 4 pretrained models.